kalibera/rchk/README.md

 CRAN/BIOC).

 The installation of dependencies for the tool is somewhat involved.
 It has now been tested on Ubuntu 16.04.2.
-One can also use a pre-installed virtual machine with `rchk` (or, more precisely, use an automated script that installs such machine without user intervention).
+However, one can use a pre-installed virtual machine with `rchk` (or, more precisely, use an automated script that installs such machine without user intervention, into virtualbox or docker).

 Manual installation on Ubuntu 16.04.2: